JinTepes/stock_picker/README.md

 # stock_picker

-Simple buy at low sell at high stock picker coded in ruby
+Simple buy at low, sell at high stock picker coded in ruby